hMRI-group/hMRI-toolbox-docs/docs/tutorials/Contribute.md

 - description of the issue (obviously!): as complete as possible, including error messages, code snippets, type of input, screen shot of image output, options... whatever may help us to identify the source of the problem!
-- version of the hMRI-toolbox: if you are using an official release, the release number contained in the version.txt file of your release is all you need.
+- version of the hMRI Toolbox: if you are using an official release, the release number contained in the version.txt file of your release is all you need.
 If you are working on a fork or clone of the master branch, please also report the commit hash you forked from.
 - Matlab version